As an Amazon Associate, I earn from qualifying purchases, at no extra cost to you.

-The Rowenta DW5080 Focus II placed 1st and scored a massive 92% when I reviewed the most popular Rowenta irons(click here to view that article)
+The Rowenta DW5080 Focus II iron placed 1st and scored a massive 92% when I reviewed the best Rowenta irons.

 Let’s waste no time and get straight into it.

 For me, the Rowenta Focus DW5080 is on another level… a completely different league to nearly every other steam iron available to purchase, so let’s get into the review and find out what makes it so great.

 - Easy-glide stainless steel soleplate with precision tip

 - 3-way auto-shutoff